edm1922/ShopSavvy/docs/unified-roadmap.md

 # ShopSavvy: Your Shopping Companion App - Unified Roadmap

 ## Project Overview
-ShopSavvy is a cross-platform shopping companion app that helps users find the best deals across multiple e-commerce platforms, with a focus on local platforms like Shopee and Lazada.
-The app features an AI assistant, advanced search capabilities, price tracking, and personalized recommendations.
+ShopSavvy is a cross-platform shopping companion app that helps users find the best deals across multiple e-commerce platforms, with a focus on Philippine fashion and beauty platforms like Lazada, Zalora, and Shein.
+The app features an AI assistant powered by Google Gemini, advanced search capabilities using Serper.dev API, price tracking, and personalized recommendations.

 ## Approach
-We're using a direct scraping approach to gather product data from e-commerce platforms:
+We're using the Serper.dev API to gather product data from e-commerce platforms:

-1. **Custom Web Scraping**: Our primary method for searching products across platforms
+1. **Serper.dev API Integration**: Our primary method for searching products across platforms
-   - Uses Playwright for browser automation
-   - Implements anti-detection measures
-   - Provides direct access to platform-specific data
+   - Provides reliable access to product data from multiple platforms
+   - Handles anti-bot detection and CAPTCHA challenges automatically
+   - Offers consistent data format across different platforms

-2. **Caching System**: Improves performance and reduces load on target websites
+2. **Selective Caching System**: Improves performance and reduces API usage
-   - Stores search results in Supabase database
+   - Stores search results in Supabase database for 7 days
-   - Implements TTL (Time To Live) for cache freshness
-   - Reduces repeated requests to the same platforms
+   - Implements selective caching to refresh only missing platforms
+   - Reduces API calls by reusing cached results when appropriate

 This approach allows us to:
-1. Have full control over the search process and data extraction
+1. Focus on building features rather than maintaining scrapers
-2. Focus on specific fashion and beauty platforms (Lazada, Zalora, etc.)
+2. Support multiple Philippine fashion and beauty platforms (Lazada, Zalora, Shein)
-3. Customize the data extraction for each platform
+3. Provide a more reliable and consistent user experience

 ## Current State Assessment
 The project currently has:
-- [x] Basic Next.js application structure with TypeScript
+- [x] Next.js application structure with TypeScript and App Router
 - [x] UI components using Shadcn/UI and Tailwind CSS
-- [x] Custom web scraping implementation with Playwright
+- [x] Serper.dev API integration for product search
-- [x] Basic AI assistant integration
+- [x] Google Gemini AI assistant integration
-- [x] Product display grid with error handling
+- [x] Product display grid with filtering and error handling
-- [x] Web scraping architecture with caching
+- [x] Selective caching system for improved performance
-- [x] Support for fashion and beauty e-commerce platforms
+- [x] Support for Lazada, Zalora, and Shein platforms
 - [x] Compelling landing page with responsive design
 - [x] Authentication system with Supabase
 - [x] Database tables for user profiles, saved products, price alerts, and search history
 - [x] Middleware for route handling
 - [x] Cross-platform product search and comparison
+- [x] "COMING SOON" page for mobile app announcement
+- [x] Vercel deployment configuration with optimizations

 ## Roadmap Timeline